Korean Beef Bowl Recipe | Easy 20-Minute Family Dinner

 • 1 tsp minced ginger

-• 2 cloves garlic , diced or crushed
+• 2 cloves garlic , minced or crushed

 • 2 spring onions , finely sliced